The Credit Handbook

 The third party, often an employer or a bank, that holds your assets.

-Takes place when a creditor wins a judgment against you in court and then tries to collect it by taking money out of your bank account or paycheck.
+When a creditor wins a judgment against you in court and then collects it by taking money out of your bank account or paycheck.

 The number of days you have before a credit card company starts charging you interest on new purchases.
 Not all credit cards have grace periods.
 Also called a free period.

-A credit account held by two or more people so that all can use the account and all assume responsibility to repay the debt.
+An account held by two or more people so that all can use the account and all are responsible for paying any debts under it.

 A payment made after the due date.
 Additional penalties may be assessed.